Get cover for your electric or hybrid vehicle with Tower, your forward thinking insurer.

 - Hybrid vehicles and PHEVs are more efficient and environmentally friendly than pure petrol or diesel vehicles.
 However, you'll still need to fill your car up with petrol or diesel.

-- Fully electric vehicles make less engine noise which means a quieter ride4
+- Fully electric vehicles make less engine noise, which means a quieter ride.³

 - The network of charging stations across the country is growing.
-Some local councils offer free parking for EVs, and charging points may be near to the entrance of supermarkets and service stations.
+Some local councils offer free parking for EVs, and charging points may be near the entrances of supermarkets and petrol stations.
 Find your local EV charging station.

 No, you don't need special insurance.
 Subject to our underwriting criteria, we generally insure electric vehicles under our car insurance policies.
 One exception is the BMW i3 which we don't insure currently.